Nicole Daedone: OneTaste

 OneTaste was cofounded in San Francisco by Nicole Daedone and Robert Kandell.
 Daedone stated that, prior to starting OneTaste, she had been introduced to orgasmic meditation by a man who she variously described as a Buddhist, a monk, and "a cute guy" who said "the best pickup line I'd ever heard".
-OneTaste later trademarked the orgasmic meditation (OM) procedure delivered through the company's classes.
+In a history of the OneTaste organization, Ellen Huet identifies the individual as Erwan Davon, a student at Lafayette Morehouse and its offshoot Welcomed Consensus.

-OneTaste originally operated two communal-style "urban retreat" centers, one in San Francisco's Soma District and another in Lower Manhattan.
-OneTaste then expanded to Los Angeles and London.
+OneTaste later trademarked the term "orgasmic meditation" (OM) for intellectual property through the company's classes.
+OneTaste operated two communal-style "urban retreat" centers, one in San Francisco's Soma District and another in Lower Manhattan.
+It then expanded to Los Angeles, London and other cities.
 The company produced media, workshops, weekend retreats, and a coach training program.
+It owned its own glamping-style retreat center called "The Land" in Philo, California.
+The space was rented out for events organized by SoulCycle, Louis Vuitton, Samasource, and Giphy.
 In 2014, OneTaste was listed as an Inc. 5000 fastest growing company.